Hip

 • Pins and Needles or numbness in the leg.

-• Loss of function/muscle control in the leg, changes to bladder and bowel control (urgent)
+• Loss of function/muscle control in the leg(s), changes to bladder and bowel control, or loss of sensation around genital or back passage (attend A&E)

 Total Hip Replacement - Education Group Leaflet